 The Girls Cross Country team walked away from the Mid-East League meet in Riley as champions — three ladies finishing within the top 10.

-Freshman Peyton Wurtz finished first with a time of 20:13, making her the first individual champion since Maddie Hess in 2016.
+Freshman Payton Wurtz finished first with a time of 20:13, making her the first individual champion since Maddie Hess in 2016.
 Junior Rebekah Stuhlatz and Sophomore Sophia Castillo finished fourth and seventh respectively.

 Senior Cecelia Emmert said she was happy about the team’s outcome.
 “I feel great ending the normal season with a league win.
 We have such a great team this year and I couldn’t be more proud of them.
 I’m hoping that we can take this win with us onto regionals and state.”